 Estrella knows me.
 I’m one of the few goliaths in service to Sheljar rather than raising geese, ducks, chickens or axebeaks.
 I’m just a big, dumb guard that normally manages Down River on Sheljar Side.
 I’m honest, and I think the families here like me.

 The others have fires, but now it is late.
 They are dwindling.
 I’m off.
 Jelse and Horold replace me and Jhom.

-“Pirti, go home, or whereever.”
+“Pirti, go home, or wherever.”
 Jelse is a jerk.
 Rista is, was, his older sister.
 Losing another guard in some bizarre attack that leaves no wounds is frightening.
-It’s not that he dislikes me, but Jelse isn’t concerned with being happy today, or yesterady, and probably not tomorrow.
+It’s not that he dislikes me, but Jelse isn’t concerned with being happy today, or yesterday, and probably not tomorrow.